 - If your health provider is required to obtain prior authorization for substance use disorder or mental health treatment and is not required to do so for other health services

 - If the insurer refuses to pay for treatment that your health provider deems necessary for substance use disorder or mental health, or if they make you try a less expensive treatment before covering the treatment your provider recommends

 After a complaint is filed, the state insurance commissioner’s department will send a letter and/or a copy of your complaint to the insurance company and investigate the complaint.
 They should also send you a copy of your complaint that was filed.
 Keep this record so you can follow up with the insurance commissioner’s office to see what steps have been taken.

 It has been 10 years since the Parity Act has become law and 10 years since it hasn’t been properly enforced.
 The truth is that the Parity Act will continue to not be enforced if consumers don’t file complaints.
 These put critical pressure on regulators to investigate whether benefits are being covered for those seeking addiction treatment.
 If substance use disorder and mental health benefits are being denied, insurance providers are not only discriminating against those diseases and breaking the law, they are also taking your money without providing care.
 We need parents to help change this, and filing a complaint is one simple step to making a huge difference in enforcing the Parity law and changing the landscape for those struggling with addiction.

 Demand Insurance Coverage of Addiction Treatment

-After you’ve filed your complaint, sign our petition to demand the insurance coverage for addiction treatment that Americans are already legally entitled to under the 2008 Parity Act.
+After you’ve filed your complaint, send a letter to Congress to demand the insurance coverage for addiction treatment that Americans are already legally entitled to under the 2008 Parity Act.